iaarnio/movieapp/README.md

 A simple movie cataloging application

 ## Demo
-Live demo of the application is available at [https://movieapp-pilvi.rhcloud.com](https://movieapp-pilvi.rhcloud.com)
+Live demo of the application is available at [https://movieapp-pilvi.rhcloud.com/index.jsf](https://movieapp-pilvi.rhcloud.com/index.jsf)
+(If it doesn't respond please wait a min and retry)

 ![Screenshot](misc/screenshot.jpg)